 Be careful on what you state in your accomplishments – eating 13 pies in 30 minutes is NOT an accomplishment you want to share on your resume.

 Stating all the sections of a good resume is beyond the scope of this article.
 If you’re in need of a good resume to land your dream job, try the image consultants at Anks Image.
 Get free career consultation now.

 About the Author:

 Ankitaa is the blogger for Anks Image.
 She has years of experience in image consulting, with specific expertise in personal development solutions.
-Add me to your circle in Google+.
+Add her to your circle in Google+.